SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 using Protobuf.
 Using these `.proto` files Spine Model Compiler generates the code implementing the defined data types.

-After that we add the business logic for handling commands or events in entity classes derived from `Aggregate`, `ProcessManager`, or `Projection`.
+After that, we add the business logic for handling commands or events in entity classes derived from `Aggregate`, `ProcessManager`, or `Projection`.

 Then,  these entity types are assembled into a Bounded Context and tested as a whole.